silentbicycle/sidereal/README.md

 As of Redis 2.0.2, all new commands are supported (except HMGET and HMSET, which are temporarily broken due to a protocol change).

+*Note:* Newer redis releases are not yet fully supported.
+There has been a protocol change and several new commands added.
+I have not had time to rework the library lately, as it works for my purposes.
+(I will get to it, eventually.)
+If you need it to be fixed in the near future, patches are welcome, or else contact me and we can make some sort of arrangement.

 To connect to a Redis server, use:
     c = sidereal.connect(host, port [, pass_hook])
     c:set("x", 12345)